chaincraft-labs/bridge-nodes-rs/README.md

-# A RUST decentralized bridge node for relaying and validating transactions
+# Decentralized Rust Nodes for Bridging, Relaying, and Validating Transactions

 This project is a Rust-based decentralized bridge node designed to relay and validate transactions across networks.
 Its purpose is to facilitate trustless interactions between disparate blockchain networks or environments, acting as a secure and decentralized intermediary.